The non-profit, all-volunteer Foundation provides the tools for art education.

 Ellen Hoover Ellen comes to the SPAF board with stellar credentials.
 After earning a BA in Art History at Dominican College, Ellen was a painting specialist at Butterfield & Butterfield Auctioneers in San Francisco.
 She was the founding partner of Montgomery Gallery, an internationally recognized gallery that specializes in late 19th and early 20th century American and European art.
 Ellen and her husband, local architect Sid Hoover live in Sonoma.

 Nancy Pollock Nancy Legge Pollock spent her career in the travel industry working for an airline, various cruise lines, and an Internet travel startup company.
 After moving to Sonoma in 2000 Nancy quickly became involved with such wide-ranging organizations and activities as the Sonoma Valley Visitors’ Bureau, Master Gardeners, La Luz, the Red & White Ball, and others.
-She is a founding – and current board member of Sonoma Impact 100.
+She is a founding board member of Sonoma Impact 100.
 Nancy lives in Sonoma with her husband Bill.

-Linda Rosso Linda began her career in magazine publishing and went on to serve as marketing and communications strategist, counsel, writer and spokesperson for some of the nation’s best-known companies.
+Linda Rosso Linda began her career in magazine publishing and went on to serve as marketing and communications strategist for some of the nation’s best-known companies.
 Before relocating from Marin County in 2015, she served as a board member of the Volunteer Center of Marin, Mill Valley Chamber of Commerce and The Outdoor Art Club.
 She served for six years as Commissioner of Parks and Recreation in Mill Valley and led a non-profit corporation to raise funds for high school music programs.
-She currently divides her "work" time between a marketing consulting practice, development and event production for the Sonoma County Regional Parks Foundation, and managing vacation rentals.
+She currently works part time as a marketing and development consultant for the Sonoma County Parks Foundation and several small businesses.
 Linda and her husband Michael live in the Sonoma Valley.